 Figure 1.
-Soil pH distribution of Oklahoma agricultural soil samples tested between 2004 and 2008.
+Soil pH distribution of Oklahoma agricultural soil samples tested between 2009 and 2013.

-Soil Nitrate-Nitrogen (NO2-N)
+Soil Nitrate-Nitrogen (NO3-N)

 The distribution of NO3-N in all the surface soils is shown in Table 1.
-The majority of the surface soil samples had less than 20 lbs. residual NO3-N per acre (median 12 lbs/acre).
-Only 11.5 percent of the fields sampled had NO3-N greater than 40 lbs/acre.
-This indicates that most farmers would need to apply N fertilizer for the production of most crops based on surface soil tests alone.
-However, subsoil samples (6 and 18 inches deep) could contain significant amounts of nitrate nitrogen.
-Deep-rooted crops, such as winter wheat and bermudagrass, can penetrate and utilize the nitrate from the subsoil during growth.
+The majority of the surface soil samples had less than 20 lbs. residual NO3-N per acre (median 11 lbs./A).
+Only 14.5 percent of the fields sampled had NO3-N greater than 40 lbs./A. This indicates that most farmers would need to apply N fertilizer for the production of most crops based on surface soil tests alone.
+However, subsoil samples (6 inches and 18 inches deep) could contain significant amounts of nitrate nitrogen.
+Deep-rooted crops, such as winter wheat, cotton and bermudagrass, can penetrate and utilize the nitrate from the subsoil during growth.
 Since very few farmers submitted subsoil samples, subsoil nitrate results were not included in the summary.